qutang/mhealth-storage-format/sensor-filename.md

 #### Examples
 ``, ``

-See the predefined [list](#) for recommended device id sources for different sensor types.
+See the predefined [list](#) for recommended sensor id sources for different sensor types.

 {% endmethod %}